Mexico in 11 Days

 Arrive in the UK/Ireland and end your trip.

-Included activity for day 2
+Included activity for day 2 in Mexico City

-Full-Day Mexico City & Teotihuacan Tour
+Full-day Mexico City & Teotihuacan Pyramids Tour

-Included activity for day 4
+Included activity for day 4 in Patzcuaro

 Morelia City Tour